-• Instructor: Dr. Igor Ostrovskii
+Instructor: Dr. Ostrovskii SYLLABUS

-SYLLABUS

-COURSE OBJECTIVES AND GOALS
+> COURSE OBJECTIVES AND GOALS

-- 1. Introduce the physics graduate students to 20-th century atomic and nuclear physics. - 2.
+- 1. Introduce the physics graduate students to the atomic and nuclear physics of 20th and 21st centuries. - 2.
 To give main results in the atomic spectroscopy, and contemporary nuclear physics. - 3.
 Expand an understanding of the applications of quantum physics to the atoms and nuclei. - 4.
-Develop an understanding of the current basis of broad knowledge in atomic and nuclear physics. - 5.
+Develop an understanding of contemporary atomic and nuclear physics including a broad spectrum of topics, which are of current and emerging interest in physics. - 5.
 To discuss the connections between quantum mechanics and contemporary physics problems of atoms and nuclei. - 6.
 Enhance the critical thinking, analytical reasoning, and problem solving skills of graduate level. - 7.
+To give the brief sketches of some historical developments in atomic and nuclear physics in the 20th and 21st centuries. - 8.
+To use of the Internet, Interactive demos, Lecture demonstrations, and scientific publications for assuring in-depth understanding of the matter. - 9.
 Discuss the problems confronting physics in the 21-st century.

-LEARNING OBJECTIVES:
+COURSE LEARNING OBJECTIVES: